habib-university/Class-Teams/README.md

 ## The Computed Matching

 The program _matches_ each student according to their preference.
 The set of all matches is called a _matching_.
 The program computes many matchings and outputs the one with the highest _goodness score_ which is between 0 (worst) and 1 (best).
 The matching score is a measure of the number of students in the matching who are matched with a green.
-If no matching can be found, the output score is -1.
+If no matching can be found, the output score is negative.

 Because the programs makes matches of 2, the total number of specified students __must be even__.